omega-gg/VBML/doc/track.md

 ### subtitles: list

-The specific subtitles of the track.
+The specific subtitles for the track.
 ```
 subtitles: |
     https://omega.gg/sub-eng.srt